 Required qualifications include:

-- Successful completion of an examination program administered by the Ministry of Municipal Affairs, and
+- Successful completion of an examination program administered by the Ministry of Municipal Affairs and Housing, and

 - Registration or filing with the Director of the Building and Development Branch.

 Any individual is entitled to apply for and take examinations in accordance with the Ministry’s Examination Policies and Procedures, and as further described on the Building Code qualification and registration page of the Ministry’s website.
 Examination requirements vary by practitioner type and the scope of the work performed.

 In accordance with the requirements of the Building Code, Building Code qualification examinations are developed by the Ministry.
 Through an Agreement between the Ministry and Humber College, the examinations are delivered by the College.